 Key takeaways

-Common side effects include headache, nausea, and more serious risks like kidney failure and nervous system problems.
+Common side effects of Valtrex include headache, nausea, and stomach pain.

 What is Valtrex?

-Valtrex belongs to a group of medications called antivirals that work by slowing down the growth and spread of viruses like the herpes simplex, herpes zoster, and varicella-zoster viruses.
+Valtrex belongs to a group of medications called antivirals that work by slowing down the growth and spread of viruses like herpes simplex, herpes zoster, and varicella-zoster viruses.
 Valtrex is the brand name for valacyclovir hydrochloride.
 The brand and generic versions of the medication are chemically the same, work the same way, and are equally effective at treating herpes virus infections.

 Valtrex for cold sores